The Myth of Socialization in Infant and Toddler Care

 by | Dec 26, 2025 | Montessori 101, Montessori Early Development, Montessori Education, What is Montessori?

-Why More Peer Interaction Is Not Always Better
+Why More Peer Interaction is Not Always Better

 One common reason families give for choosing group care for infants and toddlers is socialization.
 Parents are often told that young children need to be around other children as much as possible to learn how to share, communicate, and get along.